-The likelihood assessment was undertaken to review the potential impacts on flora and fauna within the areas proposed for exploration activities during the 2023 Program, as listed in Table 9 and presented in Figure 9.
+The assessment was undertaken to review the potential impacts on flora and fauna within the areas proposed for exploration activities during the 2023 Program.
 The areas have been specifically designed to avoid mapped significant vegetation and sandstone escarpments visible from aerial imagery.
-Areas were assessed via preclearance survey to confirm the presence or absence of environmental values including threatened species habitat and disturbance plans have been amended accordingly.
+Areas were assessed via pre-clearance survey to confirm the presence or absence of environmental values including threatened species habitat and disturbance plans have been amended accordingly.